King, Indonesian President Call For End To Gaza War, Ensuring Provision Of Aid

-The meeting, held on the sidelines of the Joint Arab-Islamic Extraordinary Summit in Riyadh and attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, focused on the importance of activating the efforts of the Organization of Islamic Cooperation, especially in providing humanitarian aid to the Gaza Strip.
+The meeting, held on the sidelines of the Joint Arab-Islamic Extraordinary Summit in Riyadh and attended by HRH Crown Prince Hussein, focused on the importance of activating the efforts of the Organisation of Islamic Cooperation, especially in providing humanitarian aid to the Gaza Strip, according to a Royal Court statement.

 The two leaders stressed the need to sustain hospitals' work in Gaza, expressing rejection of the forcible displacement of Palestinians in the strip.

-For his part, the Indonesian president thanked King Abdullah for his firm positions in support of the Palestinians, praising the role of the Hashemite Custodianship in safeguarding Islamic and Christian holy sites in Jerusalem, and stressing the importance of working towards a just and comprehensive peace on the basis of the two-state solution.
+For his part, the Indonesian president thanked King Abdullah for his firm positions in support of the Palestinians, praising the role of the Hashemite Custodianship in safeguarding Islamic and Christian holy sites in Jerusalem, and stressing the importance of working towards a just and comprehensive peace on the basis of the two-state solution, the statement said.

-Deputy Prime Minister and Foreign Minister Ayman Safadi, Director of the Office of His Majesty Jafar Hassan, and the Indonesian delegation accompanying the president attended the meeting.

 Legal Disclaimer: